 We get questions all the time about what’s proper and what’s not when hosting a wedding, so I thought I’d share a few thoughts for everyone’s reading pleasure and education.
-Keep in mind that my thoughts shared are based on 20 years in the wedding business and a result of seeing (and hearing) the effects of client’s decisions (both good and bad) from a guest’s perspective.
-Hopefully this insight offers you — the future bride and groom — an opportunity to understand the repercussions of certain decisions now rather than after when it’s too late!
+My thoughts shared are based on 20 years in the wedding business and a result of seeing (and hearing) the effects of client’s decisions (both good and bad) from a guest’s perspective.
+Hopefully this insight offers you an opportunity to understand the repercussions of certain decisions now rather than after when it’s too late!
 No need to say Hindsight is 20-20 or feel regret when you know better ahead of time.

 Wedding Planner signing off!
 Until next time keep those questions coming in by emailing us at firstname.lastname@example.org